rust-gamedev/rust-gamedev.github.io/content/news/029/index.md

 It is also a 2D-pixels-platformer game engine optimized for modding.

 In-game level editor was [released][fish-editor], along with an [editor tutorial][fish-tutorial].
-A retrospective devlog was posted: [Fish Fight's past, present and future][fish-announce]
+A retrospective devlog was posted: [Fish Fight's past, present, and future][fish-announce].

 [fish-github]: https://github.com/fishfight/FishFight
 [fish-discord]: https://discord.gg/4smxjcheE5